 CreateHierarchyByAttribute Function in TM1: Syntax and Use

-We have recently done a project where we needed to create an excel report showing attributes from the same dimension as the rows and columns in a report.
+We once did a project where we needed to create an excel report showing attributes from the same dimension as the rows and columns in a report.
 Traditionally in TM1, we would have needed to create a reporting cube with these attributes recreated as dimensions and then place those dimensions into both rows and columns.
 However, using the new hierarchy capabilities of TM1, we were able to do this by creating virtual dimensions from the existing attributes and then use those virtual dimensions as the rows and columns in Excel, even though they came from the same physical dimension!
 Magic!
 We use the CreateHierarchyByAttribute function to do this.

 We use TurboIntegrator (TI) process and the example noted below illustrate how we complete this.